GreenInfo-Network/GetOutside/README.md

 * PHP with MySQLi extension (5.1 or later)
 * MySQL database (4.x or later)
 * Apache with mod_rewrite enabled
+* A Bing Maps API key (for address searches and directions)

 Get Outside! is designed to use standard PHP extensions and the MySQL database server, so it may be deployed on common, low-cost web hosting services.